Cool Hand Luke: Plot

 One evening, Luke receives notice that his mother has died.
-The Captain anticipates that Luke might attempt to escape to attend his mother's funeral and has him locked in the box.
-After being released, Luke is told to forget about his mother now that her burial is completed, but he becomes determined to escape.
+Anticipating that Luke might attempt to escape to attend the funeral, the Captain has him locked in the box.
+After being released, Luke becomes determined to escape.
 Under cover of a Fourth of July celebration, he makes his initial escape attempt.
-He is recaptured by local police and returned to the chain gang, but one of the bloodhounds sent after him dies of heat and overexertion.
-The Captain has Luke fitted with leg irons and delivers a warning speech to the other inmates.
+He is recaptured by local police and returned to the chain gang, where the Captain has Luke fitted with leg irons.
+When Luke talks back to the Captain, the Captain bludgeons Luke and declares, "What we've got here is failure to communicate."

 Shortly afterward, Luke escapes a second time.
-While free, Luke mails Dragline a magazine that includes a photograph of himself with two beautiful women.
-He is soon recaptured, beaten, returned to the prison camp, and fitted with two sets of leg irons.
-The Captain warns Luke that he will be killed on the spot if he ever attempts to escape again.
+While free, Luke mails the prison a magazine that includes a photograph of himself with two beautiful women.
+Soon after, Luke is recaptured, returned to the prison camp, and fitted with two sets of leg irons.
+The Captain warns Luke that he will be killed if he ever attempts to escape again.
 Luke becomes annoyed by the other prisoners fawning over the magazine photo and says he faked it.
 At first, the other prisoners are angry, but when Luke returns after a long stay in the box and is punished by being forced to eat a massive serving of rice, the others help him finish it.

-For his escape, the guards further punish and brutalize Luke to the point of exhaustion.
+For his escape, the guards brutalize Luke to the point of exhaustion, particularly when he is forced to repeatedly dig and refill a grave-sized hole in the prison yard.
 He eventually breaks down and begs for mercy, losing the respect of his fellow inmates.
 Luke seems to succumb to cowardice and become an errand boy for the guards, but when an opportunity presents itself, he flees again by stealing a truck, with Dragline joining him.
 After abandoning the truck, the pair agree to separate.

-Luke enters a church, where he talks to God, whom Luke blames for sabotaging him so he cannot win in life.
-Police cars arrive moments later, and Dragline arrives to tell him that he will not be hurt if he surrenders peacefully.
+Luke enters a church and talks to God, whom he blames for sabotaging him so he cannot win in life.
+Police cars appear moments later, and Dragline arrives to tell him that he will not be hurt if he surrenders peacefully.
 Instead, Luke mockingly repeats the Captain's warning speech at the police.
 Godfrey shoots him in the neck.
 Dragline carries Luke outside and surrenders, but charges at Godfrey and strangles him until he is subdued by the guards.
 While Luke is loaded into the Captain's car, Dragline tearfully implores him to live.
-Against the local police's protests, the Captain decides to take Luke to the distant prison infirmary instead of the local hospital, ensuring Luke will not survive the trip.
-As the car drives away, a semi-conscious Luke weakly smiles while the tires crush Godfrey's sunglasses.
-After Luke's implied death, Dragline and the other prisoners fondly reminisce about him.
+Despite protests from local police, the Captain decides to take Luke to the distant prison infirmary instead of the local hospital, to ensure Luke will not survive the trip.
+A semi-conscious Luke weakly smiles as the car drives away.